-Law Building and Moot Court

-Our £20 million Law School building opened in September 2016, and the space provides numerous innovative and interactive teaching spaces, including our Moot Court Room and One Button Studio.

-MEET OUR STAFF

-The Faculty of Arts, Humanities and Social Sciences is a busy, multidisciplinary community of learners, dedicated to using the wide range of subjects on the arts and humanities to make a difference in lives locally, nationally and internationally.
+Law Building and Moot Court Our £20 million Law School building opened in September 2016, and the space provides numerous innovative and interactive teaching spaces, including our Moot Court Room and One Button Studio.
+MEET OUR STAFF The Faculty of Arts, Humanities and Social Sciences is a busy, multidisciplinary community of learners, dedicated to using the wide range of subjects on the arts and humanities to make a difference in lives locally, nationally and internationally.
 We are home to some 7,600 students and 700 academic and support staff.

-Professor Dominic Bryan

-Dr Bryan has developed a research agenda exploring rituals, symbols and memory as they influence identity and social space in Ireland.
+Professor Dominic Bryan Dr Bryan has developed a research agenda exploring rituals, symbols and memory as they influence identity and social space in Ireland.
 Much of his early research focused upon Orange Order parades in Northern Ireland, but now covers a much broader range of rituals and activities including St Patrick's Day, The Lord Mayor's Show and Carnival in Belfast.
 In addition Dr Bryan has a major four year project looking at the popular flying of flags in Northern Ireland.

-When Dr Heather Johnson watches television pictures showing boatloads of desperate migrants on the Mediterranean, she is more than a concerned observer.
+Dr Heather Johnson When Dr Heather Johnson watches television pictures showing boatloads of desperate migrants on the Mediterranean, she is more than a concerned observer.
 Dr Johnson's research, at its core, is about the journeys of migration and the ways people contest and move through the structures of security and citizenship.
 She focuses on irregular migration and asylum seekers, how migration is represented in visual media, and the resistance, solidarity and protests of non-citizens.

-Dr Cheryl Lawther

-Dr Cheryl Lawther is a Lecturer in Criminology and a Senior Research Fellow in The Senator George J. Mitchell Institute for Global Peace, Security and Justice.
-Her research interests are in the fields of transitional justice, truth recovery, victims, excombatants and conflict transformation.
-Cheryl is currently leading an AHRC funded project on 'Voice, Agency and Blame: Victimhood and the Imagined Community in Northern Ireland' which is based on extensive field work with victims and survivors of the Northern Ireland conflict.
+Dr Cheryl Lawther Dr Cheryl Lawther is a Reader in School of Law and a Fellow of the Senator George J. Mitchell Institute for Global Peace, Security and Justice.
+Her research interests are in the fields of transitional justice, truth recovery, victims, ex-combatants, reparations and the use of sites of atrocity post conflict.
+Funded by UK Research and Innovation, Cheryl has conducted comparative transitional justice projects in Colombia, Cambodia, Guatemala, Peru, Nepal, Uganda and Northern Ireland.

-THE FACULTY OF ENGINEERING AND PHYSICAL SCIENCES

-ENGINEERING AND PHYSICAL SCIENCES AT QUEEN'S

-The Faculty of Engineering and Physical Sciences spans disciplines that impact on lives today and will shape our future.

-We are home to some 7,600 students and 400 academic and support staff who work across six Schools:

-- Chemistry and Chemical Engineering

-- Electronics, Electrical Engineering and Computer Science

-- Mathematics and Physics

-- Mechanical and Aerospace Engineering

-- Natural and Built Environment

-- Psychology

-Our students and academics are working together to build the bridges, develop the medicines and create the infrastructure that will make the world a better, safer and more sustainable place.
+THE FACULTY OF ENGINEERING AND PHYSICAL SCIENCES ENGINEERING AND PHYSICAL SCIENCES AT QUEEN'S The Faculty of Engineering and Physical Sciences spans disciplines that impact on lives today and will shape our future.
+We are home to some 7,600 students and 400 academic and support staff who work across six Schools: - Chemistry and Chemical Engineering - Electronics, Electrical Engineering and Computer Science - Mathematics and Physics - Mechanical and Aerospace Engineering - Natural and Built Environment - Psychology Our students and academics are working together to build the bridges, develop the medicines and create the infrastructure that will make the world a better, safer and more sustainable place.
 As one of the most diverse faculties in Queen's University, we are a vibrant community that is home to some of the most innovative and globally significant research and teaching across six schools.
 With strength in traditional engineering disciplines, the Faculty also brings together diverse topics from Psychology to Geography, and Computer Science and everything in between.